Say goodbye to your candles. Estée Lauder just designed a better way to make your home smell good

 Delivering scent into a room is more difficult than you’d think, particularly when it comes to fine fragrances, which are carefully designed to balance top, middle, and bottom notes.
 Heat-based systems, like candles and diffusers, break down top notes, diminishing the overall scent.
 Meanwhile, aerosol-based systems, like sprays and some plug-ins, tend to overwhelm your senses by sending millions of fragrance molecules into the atmosphere.
 This hastens olfactory blindness.

-During the pandemic, Abhishek Breja had the vision of coming up with a new technology that would allow you to control and program how much fragrance was released into a space.
-He brought on Jess Killion, an engineer who specializes in technologies that involve heat transfer.
+During the pandemic, Abhishek Breja–along with his wife Neerja–had the vision of coming up with a new technology that would allow you to control and program how much fragrance was released into a space.
+He brought on Jesse Killion, an engineer who specializes in technologies that involve heat transfer.
 Together, they came up with a technology that converts liquid perfumes into solid form encapsulated in beads, then releases it into a gas state with a new level of precision.
 They’ve currently filed 10 patents for this new system, and the technology through which they convert this liquid into a solid is a trade secret.

 At first glance, the Exuud’s “smart fragrance delivery system” looks like a vase.
 The key to this technology are the capsule of beads inside.
 When air wafts over the beads, it releases aromatic molecules into the air, creating the scent.
 “This is how flowers release their fragrance,” says Breja.
 “This technology is inspired by nature.”